ilshaad/bug-tracker-ik/README.md

 - Commenting.
 - and more...

-## Main technologies used in the app!
+## Main technologies I used in the app!

 - React
 - Typescript / Javascript